An Ice Shelf Is Cracking In Antarctica, But Not For The Reason You Think

 "Just because this iceberg calves off, the ice shelf isn't just going to collapse and disappear overnight," says McGrath.

 Some say if this giant section breaks off, it won't make a difference.
-Others think it could eventually cause those whole shelf to fall apart.
+Others think it could eventually cause the whole shelf to fall apart.

 "I am cautiously worried," says Ala Khazendar, a geophysicist at NASA's Jet Propulsion Laboratory.
 "Ice shelves are very important.
 They are the gates of Antarctica in a way, and the gatekeepers of Antarctica."

 The ice shelves are already floating, so if they fall apart it does not immediately affect sea levels.
-It's what they hold back that could be problematic — water from all the inland glaciers.
+It's what they hold back — water from all the inland glaciers — that could be problematic.

 "We shall see if that big calving leads to a collapse of the ice shelf.
 At the moment, this is still a big question mark," says Heidi Sevestre.